melvinauvrayCU/CS350/README.md

 When your feature is ready, you will need to merge your code with main branch so your feature will be part of the project.
 To do that, you'll create a Pull request.
 From GitHub, click on the **Pull requests** tab and click on **New pull request**.

 Keep main as base branch and choose your branch for the compare section.
 Then, click on **Create pull request**.
 Keep the same default name, but make sure to assign the pull request to yourself.

+Then click again on create pull request.

+Now that your Pull Request has been created, you can still make changes to your branch if you need it.
+When you're done, you'll need at least one **approval** by another member of the team in order to be able to merge your code into main.

+To get the approval, assign another member as a reviewer from the right menu on the Pull Request.

+The reviewer will review your code and eventually accept your changes.
+Now, you will be able to merge your feature on main by pressing the **Merge pull request** button on your Pull Request page.

+This will push all of your code into main branch, and start the GitHub actions script we talked earlier.

+---